Wage Discrepancies Between Staff Nurses & Travel Nurses

 • Instituting a formalized total compensation program

 “Health systems and hospitals need to show nurses that they value them,” Dr. Boston-Leary says.
-“If you can provide nurses with dignity and respect, you will boost retention, you will attract new talent, and you will see improved outcomes.”
+“If you can provide nurses with dignity and respect—not just with words, but reflected in policy and decision-making and resourcing—you will boost retention, you will attract new talent, and you will see improved outcomes.”

 Vivian Health has also researched how healthcare workers look for and assess job opportunities.
 Their research team talks to nurses weekly to learn more about what they want from their jobs, and what they don’t.
 For nurses, traits such as mental well-being, staff ratios, and respect continue to rank higher than ‘benefits’ when selecting what’s important to them.
 Offering flexible schedules and making nurse-centric decisions can help health systems retain veteran nurse staff members; prioritizing retention bonuses over sign-up bonuses can make a difference, too.